balamanoharb/balamanoharb.github.io/_posts/2023-10-17-01-javascript-data-types-pass-by-value-vs-reference.md

 x += "is awesome"; // creates a new string "my string is awesome" and old value is replaced
 ```

-It can be seen as if only read and write(replace) operation are permitted in case of primitive data.
+It can be seen as if only read and replace operation are permitted in case of primitive data.
 There is no update.